Your alarm goes off. Instead of waking up refreshed and energized, a very different feeling kicks in — anxiety.

 Get Up and Get Moving

 Whether it’s a brisk morning walk or a visit to your local gym, physical activity is one of the best ways to lift your mood in the morning.
-If you find yourself dealing with an excessive amount of worry in those early hours, try to exercise at least five days a week for about 30 minutes each session.
+If you are dealing with excessive worry in those early hours, try to exercise at least five days a week for about 30 minutes each session.

 Practice Mindfulness, Meditate or Pray